tobanw/blog-posts/2017-06-22-reddit-engagement.md

 This way, a positive result would be very strong grounds for implementing the feature.

 The minimum detectable effect size that would be worthwhile should be based on the tradeoff between the value of additional comments and the opportunity cost of sidebar space (which would otherwise be ad space).
-As I don't have this information, I chose an intuitively plausible effect of 5%, or 1 extra comment per user per month, on average.
+As I don't have this information, I chose an intuitively plausible effect of 5%, or about 1 extra comment per user per month, on average.
 This corresponds to an effect size of $$d = 0.05$$.

 To reduce the number of users exposed to the new feature, I use an unbalanced design with a much larger control group.
-I started from a total sample size of 27,000 users because that is roughly the number of frontpage-focused users in the 2016 cohorts.
+I started from a total sample size of 27,000 users because that is roughly the number of frontpage-focused users among all of the 2016 cohorts.
 This is more than enough for a balanced design, so I minimized the treatment group size subject to the other constraints.
 This gave me a sample size of 7,000 users in the treatment group and 20,000 users in the control group.